Three Lethal Drug Combinations That Can Kill You

 We all know that certain drugs can cause dangerous interactions when taken together, but some people either don’t take the threat seriously or they’re simply uninformed when it comes to specific chemicals and substances.

-With that in mind, we’ve listed a few deadly drug combos that are killing thousands of people each year.
+With that in mind, we’ve listed a few lethal drug combinations that are killing thousands of people each year.

-- “Gray Death” This is a fairly new combo making national headlines.
-The deadly mixture contains heroin, fentanyl, carfentanil, and a lesser-known synthetic opiate known as U-47700.
-It resembles concrete or gravel and is sold on the streets for $10 to $20 dollars.
-Believe it or not, this cocktail’s so lethal it can kill you instantly, no matter your tolerance to opiates.
-So far, it’s mainly impacting areas like the Gulf Coast, Georgia, and Ohio, but authorities around the nation are keeping a close eye on this new drug and hoping to control the spread.
+This is a fairly new combo making national headlines.
+The deadly mixture is made of a variety of opioids, including heroin, fentanyl, carfentanil, and a lesser-known synthetic opiate known as U-47700.
+It resembles concrete or gravel and is sold cheaply on the streets.
+In recent years, its impact has been limited to areas like the Gulf Coast, Georgia, and Ohio, but authorities around the nation are keeping a close eye on this drug and hoping to control the spread.

-- Heroin and Cocaine A lot of people mistakenly think this is a somewhat “safe” combination because the two drugs “cancel each other out” (think mixing alcohol with cocaine).
-But the truth is the effects produced by this drug combo just make it feel like they cancel one another out.
-You can easily become unaware of your true opiate or cocaine levels, which often leads to accidental overdose.
+A lot of people mistakenly think this is a somewhat “safe” combination because the two drugs “cancel each other out” (think mixing alcohol with cocaine).
+But the truth is the combined effects of this dangerous combo just make it feel like they cancel one another out.
+It can become more difficult to “gauge” your magnitude of opioid or cocaine intoxication, which can more easily lead to accidental overdose.